 Which conditions do we focus on?

 We are primarily interested in genetic conditions affecting people with Ashkenazi Jewish ancestry.
-We do focus on a few conditions affecting people with Sephardi ancestry too (from early 2021 the number of Sephardi conditions we focus on will increase).
+We do focus on a few conditions affecting people with Sephardi ancestry too (from Summer 2021 the number of Sephardi conditions we focus on will increase).

 (Please note: we do not offer carrier screening for all the disorders we focus on.
 For a full list of the disorders covered by our screening click ‘here’)

 a) Higher prevalence ‘Jewish’ genetic disorders: